agsb/jelly/documents/CircuitDesign.md

 This circuit is used to translate a byte as finite state machine steps. it is used for opcode and microcode lookup, address A0-A3 are used for up 16 steps micro-code, A4-A7 for define 16 op-code, A8-A9 are not used and A10 select mode code or loop.

-The nible M0-M3 are used to control signals inside Jelly and the nible T0-T3 are used to signals outside Jelly.
+The low nibble M0-M3 are used to control signals inside Jelly and the high nible T0-T3 are used to signals outside Jelly.

 ### Math Lookups and Decoder